BhuvaneshwaranR/basic_mean/README.md

 Mean Stack Application
-Simple function and most commonly use function in daily basiexample with best practise
+Simple function and most commonly use function in daily basis example with best practise